arivolispark/blog/README.md

 Determinant of singular matrices = 0

-Eigen vectors and Inverse matrices do not exist for all matrices
+Eigen vectors and Inverse matrices do not exist for all matrices.

+Coefficient of determination = R-squared

+OLS (Ordinary Least square) can be achieved by a variety of ways like Gradient Descent, PCA, etc.

 # Notes